Kudzaishe96/Power-Bi-Students-Depression-Stats/README.md

 ### Data Modelling
-1. Identify and count the number of dimension tables (Dim Tables) derived from the Fact Table (FINOPPS Data).
+1. Identify and count the number of dimension tables (Dim Tables) derived from the Facts Table (Student Depression Data).
 2. Duplicate the Fact Table based on the identified number of Dimension Tables.
 3. Create the necessary Dimension Tables.
-4. Normalize the Fact Table and rename it to FactFinopps, then close Power Query.
+4. Normalize the Fact Table and rename it to FactStudents, then close Power Query.
 5. Navigate to the modeling page by clicking the leftmost option on the home tab.
 6. Establish a Star Schema model by creating relationships between the Fact Table and the Dimension Tables.
 7. Use the drag-and-drop method to define these relationships.